6 Runners Who Put the Victory in Vegan

 - Brendan Brazier: Brendan has previously competed in a number of triathlons and ultra-marathons on a vegan diet, providing one of the best examples of the benefits that going vegan could have on your race performance.
 He is currently one of the world’s leading experts on plant nutrition and has even spearheaded an entire line of vegan nutritional products, VEGA.

 - Carl Lewis: Carl is one of the most successful runners of all time, having won 10 Olympic medals, nine of which were gold.
 He has also set a number of world records.
 His most notable athletic performances followed his 1990 switch to an all-vegan diet.

-- Scott Jurek: Scott has enjoyed victories in nearly every ultra-running elite trail and road event, including the 153-mile Spartathlon.
+- Scott Jurek: Scott has enjoyed victories in nearly every ultra-running elite trail and road event, including being the fastest person to finish a supported thru-hike on the Appalachian Trail.
 In 2010, he set a U.S. record for running 165.7 miles, or 6.5 marathons, in a single 24-hour period.
 Scott proves that animal products are far from a necessity when it comes to long-distance running.

 - Fiona Oakes: Fiona has enjoyed the benefits of a vegan diet since she was a teenager, and when she’s not working as a firefighter, she can be found competing in and winning various marathons around the world.
 Recently, she won the 2013 North Pole Marathon, which is notorious for its tremendously difficult terrain.

 - Jason Lester: Jason is an ultra-endurance athlete and the winner of ESPN’s ESPY Award for Best Male Athlete.
 He has since built on his athletic success by working for a number of motivational organizations, including EP1C Inc. and The NEVER STOP Foundation.